ppy/osu-wiki/news/2021/2021-09-14-skinners-bulletin-july-2021.md

 Future skinners extraordinaire, have a read and follow us to the depths of skinning sorcery!

 Ever wondered how to locate the accuracy counter at the very center of the playfield?
 If so, we're here to blow the whistle.
-Written by the very hands of ::tetsui::{ user=10974678 } and [RockRoller](https://osu.ppy.sh/users/8388854), [the guide of Centring Accuracy](https://skinship.xyz/guides/centring_accuracy "skinship") will teach you how to do so in a couple of ways.
+Written by the very hands of ::tetsui::{ user=10974678 } and ::RockRoller::{ user=8388854 }, [the guide of Centring Accuracy](https://skinship.xyz/guides/centring_accuracy "skinship") will teach you how to do so in a couple of ways.
 With the help of this guide, those merely looking for its practical usage will be able to do so by an eyeball estimate, whilst perfectionists will enjoy a 100% accurate accuracy counter at the very center.

 If this gimmick suits your interest as well, this guide is most certainly a must-read!